kljohann/llvm/docs/LangRef.rst

 LLVM allows an explicit section to be specified for globals.
 If the target supports it, it will emit globals to the section specified.
-Additionally, the global can placed in a comdat if the target has the necessary support.
+Additionally, the global can be placed in a comdat if the target has the necessary support.

 External declarations may have an explicit section specified.
 Section